 Wales facing centre injury crisis after Cory Allen ruled out

-Wales' problems at centre deepened after both Cory Allen and Scott Williams were injured in Saturday's 40-6 win over Argentina in Cardiff.
+Wales' problems at centre deepened after both Cory Allen and Scott Williams were injured in Saturday's in Cardiff.

 Allen made his debut against the Pumas but dislocated his shoulder and is out of the rest of the autumn series.